Arizona State vs. Arizona NCAA Football Odds, Plays and Insights | November 27, 2021

 Arizona Stats and Trends

+- In Arizona's 11 games this season, it has six wins against the spread.

-- The Wildcats have an against the spread record of 3-0 in their three games when underdogs by 20 points or more this season.
+- The Wildcats have been underdogs by 20 points or more three times this year and have covered the spread every time.

-- Arizona's games this year have hit the over on five of 11 set point totals (45.5%).
+- Arizona's games this year have gone over the point total in 45.5% of its opportunities (five times in 11 games with a set point total).

-- When Arizona puts up more than 21.5 points, it is 2-0 against the spread and 0-2 overall.
+- Arizona is 2-0 against the spread and 0-2 overall when the team scores more than 21.5 points.

-- This season the Wildcats have turned the ball over 21 times, four more than the Sun Devils' takeaways (17).
+- The Wildcats have turned the ball over four more times (21 total) than the Sun Devils have forced a turnover (17) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.